Multiple frequency-shift keying

 Multiple frequency-shift keying (MFSK) is a variation of frequency-shift keying (FSK) that uses more than two frequencies.
 MFSK is a form of M-ary orthogonal modulation, where each symbol consists of one element from an alphabet of orthogonal waveforms.
-M, the size of the alphabet, is usually a power of two so that each symbol represents log2M bits.
+M, the size of the alphabet, is usually a power of two so that each symbol represents log2 M bits.